 PHoF is an archive of solo ME3MP runs on Platinum difficulty.
 ME3MP was designed and balanced for teams of four players, so trio (three players), duo (two players) and solo (one player) games are progressively harder on any difficulty; and Platinum is the highest difficulty.
 In a way, the PHoF is the archive of extraordinary deeds of some of the most skilled ME3MP players.

 As of this writing, the PHoF contains about 4100 entries, each detailing the date and duration of the game, the map, the enemy, the kit and weapons used, and a link to a screenshot or a video proving the deed.
-The earliest entries date back to the introduction of the Platinum difficulty to ME3MP (summer of 2012), and nearly seven years into the life of this fine old game, we still get new submissions daily (on average).
+The earliest entries date back to the introduction of the Platinum difficulty to ME3MP (summer of 2012), and nearly seven years into the life of this fine old game, we still get new submissions daily.

 As for the TCHoF, I’ve written elsewhere that —